Skip to content

 Always Test WebRTC Leaks

-Even a single WebRTC leak instantly compromises your entire proxy setup.
-Websites now know your real location, ISP, and network topology.
+Never assume your proxy configuration prevents WebRTC leaks.
+Always verify with browserleaks.com/webrtc or ipleak.net.
+Even a single WebRTC leak instantly compromises your entire proxy setup, since the website now knows your real location, ISP, and network topology.

 const pc = new RTCPeerConnection({